-- Explain to students that now that they know what battlefield the artifacts are associated with, they will create replicas of two artifacts that will go on display in their new exhibit.
+- Explain to students that now that they know in what way the artifacts are associated with the history of the Arizona territory, they will create replicas of two artifacts that will go on display in their new exhibit.
 Discuss how replicas are an exact model or copy of an object. - Explain to students that in addition to creating replicas, they will create labels that will go next to their artifacts.
 That way, visitors can read about the artifacts while they walk through the exhibit. - Provide students with Handout: Creating Labels.
-Students will fill out the two labels to go next to their artifacts. - Provide each group with the following materials: pieces of cardboard, popsicle sticks, construction paper, tape, scissors, and other art/building supplies based on what is available in your classroom. - As students are creating their artifacts and labels, discuss the following: - Why do museums have replicas on display? (e.g., so that professionals can examine the real artifact while the replica is on display, to protect the real artifact from damage by guests or even from the lights in the museum, so the real artifact can visit other museums). - What materials will you use to make your replica look realistic? - How do artifacts provide clues about battles during the Civil War? - What would happen if artifacts did not exist from the Civil War? - When students are finished creating their labels and artifacts, have students cut out the labels and paste them on the bottom of their artifacts or near them. - Teacher note: if students are setting up their exhibit on another day (next step), have students store their artifacts and labels in a safe spot for another day.
+Students will fill out the two labels to go next to their artifacts. - Provide each group with the following materials: pieces of cardboard, popsicle sticks, construction paper, tape, scissors, and other art/building supplies based on what is available in your classroom. - As students are creating their artifacts and labels, discuss the following: - Why do museums have replicas on display? (e.g., so that professionals can examine the real artifact while the replica is on display, to protect the real artifact from damage by guests or even from the lights in the museum, so the real artifact can visit other museums). - What materials will you use to make your replica look realistic? - How do artifacts provide clues about what life was like in the Arizona Territory? - What would happen if artifacts did not exist from this period of Arizona history? - When students are finished creating their labels and artifacts, have students cut out the labels and paste them on the bottom of their artifacts or near them. - Teacher note: If students are setting up their exhibit on another day (next step), have students store their artifacts and labels in a safe spot for another day.
 We suggest having students place their artifacts and labels in brown paper bags that are labeled with students' names.